TuringLang/Turing.jl/docs/src/using-turing/compiler.md

     y ~ Normal(p[2], sqrt(p[1]))
 end
 ```
+The above call of the `@model` macro defines an instance of `ModelGen` called `gauss`.
 A `model::Model` can be defined using `gauss(rand(3), 1.0)` or `gauss(x = rand(3), y = 1.0)`.
-While constructing the model, if an argument is not passed in, it will be assigned to its default value.
-If there is no default value given, an error will be thrown.
-If an argument has a default value `missing`, when not passed in, it will be treated as a random variable.
+While constructing the model, if an argument is not passed in, it gets assigned to its default value.
+If there is no default value given, an error is thrown.
+If an argument has a default value `missing`, when not passed in, it is treated as a random variable.
 For variables which require an intialization because we need to loop or broadcast over its elements, such as `x` above, the following needs to be done:
 ```julia
 if x === missing
     x = ...
 end
 ```
-If `x` will be sampled as a whole from a multivariate distribution, e.g. `x ~ MvNormal(...)`, there is no need to initialize it in an `if`-block.
+If `x` is sampled as a whole from a multivariate distribution, e.g. `x ~ MvNormal(...)`, there is no need to initialize it in an `if`-block.

 The `@model` macro is defined as:
 ```julia